department-of-veterans-affairs/vagov-content/pages/life-insurance/options-eligibility/sgli.md

 <br>

 ## How do I file a life insurance claim?
-You'll need to fill out a Claim for Death Benefits (SGLV 8283).
+You'll need to fill out a Claim for Death Benefits (SGLV 8283). <br>
 [Download SGLV 8283](https://www.benefits.va.gov/INSURANCE/forms/SGLV_8283_Bene_ed2015-10.pdf).

 Then, call your Branch of Service Casualty Assistance Office for help submitting the form to the Office of Servicemembers' Group Life Insurance (OSGLI). <br>